Public Bucket

 }

-Now, we can now access this file without any authentication.
+Now, anyone can read this file without authentication.

 Path-style request